Skip banner and navigation tools.

 General

-The software used to create XRT products have been designed to work for point sources.
+The software used to create XRT products has been designed to work for point sources.
 Source localisation, pile-up detection and correction, bad column correction etc. are directly affected by this assumption.
 These tools should not be used to create products for extended objects.

 The time taken to create your products can take anything from a few minutes to a few hours, depending on the current number of jobs running, the number of observations included in your request, and the number of source events (for light curves).
 It is thus recommended that you bookmark the "working" page to which you are taken after submitting the form.
 We also suggest you supply your e-mail address, so that you are notified once your products are built, and given the link to them.
 In extreme cases, for very bright sources with many observations, we recommend that users submit multiple jobs (ideally sequentially), requesting only a few observations in each one.